A gunman in what appeared to be FedEx uniform opened fire at the home of a New Jersey federal judge, law enforcement official says

 The gunman appeared to be wearing a FedEx uniform, a law enforcement official with direct knowledge of the investigation told CNN.

 It is not yet known whether the gunman was a FedEx employee or someone posing to be an employee.

-CNN has reached out to FedEx for comment.
+"We are aware of the media reports and are fully cooperating with investigating authorities," Jonathan Lyons, a spokesman for FedEx, said in an email statement.

 Law enforcement has not been aware of any threats against the judge, the source told CNN.
 Right now investigators don't know the motive.